nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/01_Introduction_UML_Diagrams/README.md

 In this book we have emphasized these aspects through the use of profiles, while defining the language elements (vocabulary/terminology) of UML 2.0.
 We will refer to these profiles at the appropriate places throughout this book.

 We have structured this book so that it can be read while working on a project.
-We begin with the modeling of a business system and its business processes in Chapter 3, Modeling Business Systems.
-Then we go on to specify an IT system that is to be embedded into the business system (Chapter 4, Modeling IT Systems) and lastly describe the integration of the IT system into its environment (Chapter 5, Modeling for System Integration).
+We begin with the modeling of a business system and its business processes in Chapter 3, <b>Modeling Business Systems</b>.
+Then we go on to specify an IT system that is to be embedded into the business system (Chapter 4, <b>Modeling IT Systems</b>) and lastly describe the integration of the IT system into its environment (Chapter 5, <b>Modeling for System Integration</b>).
 These three chapters are independent entities.
 You can read only those chapters that you require for your project.
 But in any case, you should first read Chapter 2, Basic Principles and Background, where we introduce the case study.
 This chapter also explains several basic terms and concepts that the following chapters build on.

 We use a case study throughout this book to convey the theoretical knowledge about UML.
 This case study serves the sole purpose of illustrating UML, since much can be explained and understood through the use of examples rather than abstract definitions.
 The reader is supposed to get a ‘feel’ for UML.
 Of course it is not possible to use every diagram and every piece of documentation of the entire case study: that would have been well beyond the scope of this book and is not necessary for the comprehension of UML.
 The case study—passenger services at the fictional UML Airport—does not always accurately represent real passenger services: we have simplified it in parts.
 However, this does not have a negative effect on understanding UML.